 There is no formally adopted staging system for peritoneal mesothelioma however.

-As this is the earliest stage, it also means the best prognosis for patients as the cancer doesn’t cause any symptoms this early on.
+As this is the earliest stage of mesothelioma, it also means the best prognosis for patients as the cancer doesn’t cause any symptoms this early on.

 However, the survival rates differ for stage 1A and stage 1B pleural mesotheliomas as follows:-